 Why have oils changed to GF-6?
 What’s different about GF-6 oil?

 ILSAC GF-6 is the sixth generation of specifications aiming to standardize lubricants to meet the demands of evolving engine technology.
 While today’s engines are better than ever, the tradeoff is that they also demand more from an oil’s performance.

 So, how does ILSAC GF-6 ensure that motor oils are up to the task?
-The new specification provides a different chemistry within the engine oil that improves wear, oxidation and corrosion control.
+The new specification provides a different chemistry in the engine oil that improves wear, oxidation and corrosion control.
 As a result, the oil provides better overall performance for the engine — with benefits like increased fuel economy, less engine wear and a longer engine life span.

-With this update, two different classifications exist under the ILSAC GF-6 spec: GF-6A and GF-6B.
+Two different classifications exist under the ILSAC GF-6 spec: GF-6A and GF-6B.

 Spread The Word